ZIJ/account-it/docs/notes.md

 TODO: "private-public" rooms - associated with the user, but publically available.
 It should be possible to make any pulbic room "public-private" somehow.

+A user can invite other persons to any private room that he created or was invited to.
+This can be done by invitation link or by email (that contains the same invitation link).

+An invitation link has a limited time to live and can be used only once.
+When another person clicks on that link, he must sign-up or sign-in.
+When he is authorized, a person who invited him gets an "approval message" with some info about the user who accepted invitation (username from Account-it or the service that he used to log in)